drduh/macOS-Security-and-Privacy-Guide/README.md

 See _[Methods of malware persistence on Mac OS X](https://www.virusbtn.com/pdf/conference/vb2014/VB2014-Wardle.pdf) [pdf]_ and [Malware Persistence on OS X Yosemite](https://www.rsaconference.com/events/us15/agenda/sessions/1591/malware-persistence-on-os-x-yosemite) to learn about how garden-variety malware functions.

 You can periodically run a tool like [Knock Knock](https://github.com/synack/knockknock) to examine persistent binaries (e.g. scripts, binaries).
 But by then, it is probably too late.
+Maybe [Block Block](https://objective-see.com/products/blockblock.html) will help.

 **Anti-virus** programs are not useful for advanced users and **will** increase your attack surface against sophisticated threats.
 See _[Sophail: Applied attacks against Sophos Antivirus](https://lock.cmpxchg8b.com/sophailv2.pdf) [pdf]_ and [Analysis and Exploitation of an ESET Vulnerability](http://googleprojectzero.blogspot.ro/2015/06/analysis-and-exploitation-of-eset.html).
 The best anti-virus is **Common Sense 2015**.